pytoccaz/php-property-indexer/README.md

 `$valuePath` 2nd arg accepts a one-arg Closure (that must return int|string).
 While iterating the object|array collection, PorpertyTree will bind the arg with the current object|array item to extract a value.

-To retrieve the object items themselves, you may use an Identity Closure (or set `valuePath` to `null`) :
+To retrieve the object items themselves, you may use an Identity Closure ( or better set `valuePath` to `null` :P ) :

 ```php
 // Use an Idendity Closure to retrieve Objects themselves: